-Before I report on our activities this year, it is worth reiterating a few of the opening comments I made in my initial report.
-First, the PIB's membership and activities reflect the objectives of the Audit Firm Governance Code, which states that the independent non-executives should improve confidence in the public interest aspects of the firm's decision-making, dealings with stakeholders and management of reputational risks.
-Secondly, the PIB is designed to complement the firm's already well established governance structure (more details of our membership can be found on pages 19-20).
-Finally, although we have certain duties that come from the Code on matters of public interest, we believe the best way for us to 'add value' is in offering the firm's leaders a different and independent perspective.
+Before doing this, it is worth reiterating that the PIB's membership and activities reflect the objectives of the Audit Firm Governance Code, which states that the independent non-executives should improve confidence in the public interest aspects of the firm's decision-making, dealings with stakeholders and management of reputational risks.
+The PIB is also designed to complement the firm's internal governance structure (more details of our membership can be found on page 31).